 Michele Alboreto finished seventh from 20th on the grid in 1994, while Ukyo Katayama finished tenth in 1997.
 There have been positions lower than this on the grid which have supplied points, however.
 The driver starting 23rd scored in both 2010 and 2011.

-Since 2005, there have been only two retirements from this grid slot.
+Since 2005, there have been only three retirements from this grid slot.

 Eight starts have been made from the pit lane at the Hungarian Grand Prix.
 No one has retired having started from the pit lane and two pit lane starts have resulted in points.